“I’m not good enough”

 “I will avoid confrontation at all costs”

 They show up all the time and we pretend that they are not there.
 They frequently appear as the important tasks that we constantly avoid.
-They are the item on the top of our to-do list that rolls-over each day to the next without ever being completed.
+They are the items on the top of our to-do list that roll over from each day to the next without ever being completed.
 They are the product we keep talking about building that never goes further than talk.
-They are the difficult conversation we avoid with an employee, a friend, a spouse.
-They are the great idea we know is a winner to which we just can’t throw ourselves into with full force and reckless abandon.
+They are the difficult conversations we avoid with an employee, a friend, or a spouse.
+They are the great idea we know is a winner to which we just can’t throw ourselves with full force and reckless abandon.
 They are the boogeymen of our youth and they cost us dearly.

 Just attacking an issue you constantly find yourself avoiding is whacking a mole.
 That’s what you’re doing when you finally have that difficult discussion with an employee after avoiding it for two weeks… BAM whacked that mole!

 So what’s your boogeyman?
 Is there something in your past that created a fear of failure?
-Is there some coping system you developed in childhood that programmed you to avoid the difficult uncomfortable situation….. even if it was necessary?
+Is there some coping system you developed in childhood that programmed you to avoid difficult, uncomfortable situations….. even if it was necessary?
 Attack that boogeyman, kill the grub, and perform at your peak.